AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 ---
-title: Rotate SFTP Passwords for Data Feeds and Data Warehouse
+title: Upgrade FTP Servers To Use SFTP
-description: Learn how to rotate FTP passwords for Adobe Analytics.
+description: Learn how to Upgrade FTP servers to use SFTP.
 feature: Data Configuration and Collection
 role: Admin
 ---
-# Upgrade FTP servers to use SFTP
+# Security requirements for FTP and SFTP servers

-Any FTP servers that are used to receive data from Adobe Analytics Data Feeds or Data Warehouse must be upgraded to use SFTP by <Date???>
+The information on this page covers security requirements that are needed for any existing FTP and SFTP servers that are used to receive data from Adobe Analytics Data Feeds or Data Warehouse.

-After you upgrade your FTP server to use SFTP, you also need to rotate the SFTP passphrase.
+* **Existing FTP servers**: Must be upgraded to use SFTP, as described in [Upgrade FTP servers to use SFTP](#upgrade-ftp-servers-to-use-sftp).

+  This upgrade must be be completed by < **_Date???_** >.

+* **Existing SFTP servers (and newly upgraded SFTP servers)**: Must have old passphrases rotated, as described in [Rotate your SFTP passphrase](#rotate-your-sftp-passphrase).

   Regular rotation of the SFTP passphrase is a security best practice that helps protect your data.

+## Upgrade FTP servers to use SFTP

 >[!IMPORTANT]
 >
 >If your FTP data is delivered to a third-party partner (for example, a consulting firm or Adobe Analytics vendor), coordinate with them before following the steps on this page.

-## Step 1: Generate a Public/Private key pair and upload the public key to your existing FTP server
+### Step 1: Generate a public/private key pair and upload the public key to your existing FTP server

-1. (Conditional) To set up secure transfer with Adobe FTP servers, generate a Public/Private key pair:
+To set up secure transfer with the FTP server:

+1. Generate a public/private key pair to use for secure transfer.

+   This process differs depending on whether your FTP server is hosted by Adobe or you are using your own FTP server:

+   +++ For an Adobe-hosted FTP server:

+   Generate a public/private key pair:

       * **In a Linux environment**: Run the following command to generate the ed25519 key pair: